Madelene/100-days-of-code/log.md

 ### R2 Day 33: May 14, 2018 Monday

 ** Today's Progress**
-- Converting datetime to unicode in python
+- Converting datetime to unicode in python (found out the requests library does that!
+I thought I was being clever!)
+- Re-read the docs and refactored the tasks to work exactly as expected.

 **Thoughts:**
 - Getting more used to working in the python console
+- Nice to be able to take the time to do things *correctly*